deimantasa/secretum-mobile/README.md

 Unfortunately I don't have iOS/Android device with Face Recognition therefore I was not able to test authentication flow with it.
 It might give some unexpected behaviour.
 Fingers crossed it does not!

 ## Security
 `Secret Key` and a `Password` are hashed using `SHA512`.
 All other data is encrypted using `AES`.
 Decryption key (`Secret Key`) is stored locally using [Flutter Secure Storage](https://pub.dev/packages/flutter_secure_storage) and it used for encrypting/descrypting data.

 Backups are created on demand and they are also automatically created on app start and stored locally.
 All content of the file are encrypted/hashed (same as data in Firestore).

+Once user logs out - local storage is fully wiped out, not leaving any backed up files.

+Account recovery only possible by knowing `secret key` which was generated and given within account creation process.

 ## Guidance